AdobeDocs/pdfservices-api-documentation/src/pages/overview/pdf-electronic-seal-api/gettingstarted.md

 ![TSP Token Generation](../images/cert.png)

-## Step 2: Procure Timestamping URL and Credentials
+## Step 2: (OPTIONAL) Procure Timestamping URL and Credentials

-1. Optionally, client can choose to enroll with a Timestamping Authority (TSA) for utilizing their URL for trusted timestamping while Electronic Sealing.
-Once the client's registration with the TSA is confirmed, they will be provided with the timestamping URL and associated credentials.
+1. Client can register themselves with a Timestamping Authority (TSA) of their choice to include a trusted timestamp while performing eSeal operation on a document.
+Client will need the TSA URL along with optional username and password to use this feature.
-2. During the onboarding process, if the TSA is not already on the allowlist, the client should initiate a request for allowlisting the TSA URL.
-For more details, check [supported TSAs](../#supported-timestamping-authorities).
-3. Once the TSA has been successfully verified and added to the allowlist, the client becomes eligible to utilize the provided timestamping URL and credentials for trusted timestamping.
+2. The supported TSAs are listed [here]((../#supported-timestamping-authorities)).
+If support for any other TSA is required, reach out to us through customer support.

 ## Step 3: Obtain your TSP OAuth Token